Pearlie7/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Task 0 is to create main.h file, _putchar.c file and 0-putchar.c file
+Task 0		-	 To create main.h file, _putchar.c file and 0-putchar.c file
+task 1		-	A program that prints alphabet in lowercase followed by a new line